 For many people, chairs are causing untold amounts of damage to their spines.
-An incorrect chair set up can wreak havoc with your spinal alignment by pushing and pulling unstable segments of your spine into forward positions.
+An incorrect chair set up can wreak havoc on your spinal alignment by pushing and pulling unstable segments of your spine into a locked forward position.

-For the times when you must sit the following advice applies:
+For the times when you must sit down the following advice applies:

 1. The best chair has an entirely flat surface to sit on, with minimal cushioning.
 Ideally, you would be able to tilt this surface forward about 10 degrees (the exact amount varies depending on the person) to allow the pelvis to tilt forward as well.
 A slight forward tilt on the pelvis allows the spinal curves to assume their ideal position and dissipate the weight of the body evenly through the whole structure.